floccini/timer/README.md

 # Timer
 ## Dependencies installation

-To install all the dependencies needed, run the following command on your terminal after cloning it to your computer:
+To install all the dependencies needed, run the following command on your terminal after cloning the project into your computer:

 ```
 npm i